AMKID -- a large KID-based camera at the APEX telescope: Data processing and calibration

 \subsection{Tone list generation and blind tone correction}

-The first step consists of finding the resonant frequencies and command the backend to place the tones there.
-The backend functionality includes a search routine that performs a full frequency sweep over the 4-8~GHz range (see Fig.~\ref{PowerSweep} for an example).
-From this data the appropriate frequency and tone power for each KID is determined.
-This information is written in the tone list file and loaded into the read-out.
-During this process a set of blind-tones, typically 80 per chain, are distributed over the 4-8~GHz bandwidth in frequencies outside the resonances, as described in \cite{Golwala2012}.
-Signals associated to blind tones are stable with respect to the sky signal and measure time variations of the complex gain in the readout hardware itself.
-Typical contaminating signals are system drifts as amplifier gain variations or thermal drift on cables.\\ Considering the up and down-converter architecture, described in Fig.~\ref{fig:Read-out}, blind tones are grouped in quadrants for processing.
-The data quality of the blind tones is assessed and noisy blind tones are discarded.
-Selected blind tones are normalized, phase referenced and averaged per quadrant.
-The result is used as correction factor for the measured S$_{21}$ time ordered data.\\ Apart from the correction of all system drifts, this blind tone correction also improves the effective noise floor of the readout electronics.
-In particular, it effectively removes the large phase noise contribution, of around 30~dB, from the three LOs present in the conversion scheme.
+The first step consists of finding the resonant frequencies and commanding the backend to place the tones there.
+Backend functionality includes a search routine that performs a full frequency sweep over the 4-8~GHz range (see Fig.~\ref{PowerSweep} for an example).
+From this data the appropriate frequency and tone power for each KID are determined.
+This information is written in the tone list file and loaded into the readout.
+During this process a set of blind tones, typically 80 per chain, is distributed over the 4-8~GHz bandwidth in frequencies outside the resonances, as described in \cite{Golwala2012}.
+Signals associated with the blind tones are stable relative to the sky signal and measure time variations in the complex gain of the readout hardware itself.
+Typical contaminating signals include system drifts, such as as amplifier gain variations and thermal drift in cables.

+Considering the up- and down-converter architecture described in Fig.~\ref{fig:Read-out}, blind tones are grouped in quadrants for processing.
+The data quality of the blind tones is assessed, and noisy blind tones are discarded.
+Selected blind tones are normalized, phase-referenced and averaged per quadrant.
+The result is used as a correction factor for the measured S$_{21}$ time-ordered data.

+Apart from correcting all system drifts, this blind tone correction also improves the effective noise floor of the readout electronics.
+In particular, it effectively removes the large phase-noise contribution, of around 30~dB, from the three LOs in the conversion scheme.
 As a result, the system achieves a typical noise floor value close to -93~dBc/Hz when operating with 1000 tones.
-As the typical KID signal is in the range of -90~dBc/Hz we estimate the read-out noise contribution to the instrument NET as an additional 15\%, as discussed in Appendix \ref{DigitalNoise}.\\
+As the typical KID signal is in the range of -90~dBc/Hz, we estimate the readout noise contribution to the instrument NET as an additional 15\%, as discussed in Appendix \ref{DigitalNoise}.\\

-\subsection{Circle calibration, frequency sweep and linearization}
+\subsection{Circle calibration, frequency sweep, and linearization}